 Compare Cryo-Cell's services and expertise with other cord blood banks.
-Not all blood banks are created equal.

 There are many cord blood banks, all claiming to offer similar services.
 So how do you choose?
 Consider the following criteria as helpful guidelines to compare cord blood banks.

 A good indication of whether a company will be around in the future is how long they have been in business.
 Look for a cord blood bank that possesses a strong track record.
 Founded in 1989, Cryo-Cell is the world's first family cord blood bank.
 Today, it remains one of the world's largest family cord blood banks, serving clients from 87 countries.

 Certainly one measure to validate a company’s laboratory operation is whether or not the stem cells are usable in transplant upon thawing.
 Every sample released by Cryo-Cell has been viable upon thawing.
 This perfect record allows Cryo-Cell to offer the industry’s best Cryo-Cell Cares $75,000 Payment Guarantee.
 Furthermore, samples processed and banked by Cryo-Cell have been successfully used in many life-saving stem cell transplants.
 View Transplant Matrix.